The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Motivation and Literature Review

 The third reason is Goodhart's Law: ``any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes'' \citep{ManheimGarrabrant2019}.
 Humanity does not know its goals and values exactly, particularly in reference to futures involving radically different, superior technology.
 As our civilization develops, we gradually learn about the side effects of our actions and update our beliefs on the desired future actions and states.
 This makes us chase imperfect proxies of our species' long-run flourishing, such as GDP per capita or reported life satisfaction.
-Unfortunately, this is a major challenge to outer alignment, i.e., the problem of representing the goals that the TAI should pursue.
-Like in the myth of King Midas, we ought to be very careful what were are wishing for, because we may as well get it.
-Overall, with Goodhart's Law comes the Anna Karenina principle: there is only one way to get outer alignment right, and multiple ways to get it wrong---i.e., there are many failure modes.
+Unfortunately, this is a major challenge to \emph{outer alignment}, i.e., the problem of representing the goals that the TAI should pursue.
+Like in the myth of King Midas, we ought to be very careful what we are wishing for, because we may as well get it \citep{IABIED}.
+Overall, with Goodhart's Law comes the ``Anna Karenina principle'': there is only one way to get outer alignment right, and multiple ways to get it wrong---i.e., there are many failure modes.

-Fourth, inner alignment is also going to be a challenge: due to unforeseen emergent forces, final TAI goals may deviate from the goals specified in the training process.
-Its goals may also turn out to be unstable or become corrupted as the TAI develops further or learns new important facts about its environment.
+Fourth, \emph{inner alignment} is also going to be a challenge: due to unforeseen emergent forces, final TAI goals may deviate from the goals specified in the training process \citep{Bostrom2014}.
+Its goals may also be unstable or corruptible as the TAI develops further or learns new important facts about its environment.
+For example, it may find it worthwhile to reshape the world economy into a ``self-contained `production web' of companies operating with no human involvement, (...) [able to] decouple economic activities from serving human values'' \citep[][p.
+5]{CritchRussell2023}.

 Fifth, there is no room for trial and error.
-Logically, the TAI alignment problem must be resolved successfully already on the first critical try \citep{Yudkowsky2022}---after it assumes control over critical decision-making processes, owing to its instrumental goals, it will not allow itself to be switched off or be reprogrammed.
+Logically, the TAI alignment problem must be resolved successfully already on the first critical try \citep{IABIED}---after it successfully assumes control over critical decision-making processes, owing to its instrumental goals, it will not allow itself to be switched off or be reprogrammed.